-Murray wins battle of Britons to reach Beijing quarters
+Murray wins battle of Britons to set up Thiem clash in Beijing

-(Reuters) - Andy Murray extended his winning run in Beijing after beating fellow Briton Cameron Norrie 7-6(6) 6-7(4) 6-1 to seal a spot in the quarter-finals of the China Open on Wednesday.
+(Reuters) - Andy Murray extended his winning run in Beijing by beating fellow Briton Cameron Norrie 7-6(6) 6-7(4) 6-1 on Wednesday to seal a spot in the China Open quarter-finals where he will face top seed Dominic Thiem of Austria.

 Murray, who won his first ATP tour singles encounter in nine months at Zhuhai last week, was made to fight for two hours and 52 minutes and won consecutive tour matches for the first time since his hip resurfacing surgery in January.

-The Scot had beaten eighth-seeded Italian Matteo Berrettini 7-6(2) 7-6(7) in the first round on Tuesday.
+The Scot beat eighth-seeded Italian Matteo Berrettini 7-6(2) 7-6(7) in the first round on Tuesday and now meets world number five Thiem who beat Chinese wildcard Zhizhen Zhang 6-3 6-3.

 “I’m really tired, I just had a sleep before coming,” Murray said.
 “That’s the first time I’ve had to do that since I came back.
 It’s something that I need to kind of get used to again, especially playing at this level and that intensity.